jmcarlson0320/convolution_reverb/README.md

 * 'loop.wav' is a music clip with short percussive sounds.
 * 'jojo.wav' is a clip of my daughter reciting the famous tagline :)

-# Testing
+# Test
-I did not perform testing in this project as systematically as I would have liked.
-I setup a framework for unit-testing, but the tests actually written were more of a way to test drive the code as I worked on it.
-They can be ran by using 'make test' followed by './tests'.
+To verify the program, a test script in the makefile can be ran using

+    make test

 # Reflection
 This project was *a bit* more challenging than I anticipated.
 And the problems